dan-nagle/h2m/README.txt

 shells may also work, but they have not been tested.
 LLVM and Clang are absolutely required to run h2m.
 The h2mbuild.sh script can handle the installation of this software if necessary.
-In fact, it is recommended that Clang and LLVM be downloaded and built during the installation process to avoid potential complications and avoid the need to determine the locations of their config.cmake files.
+In fact, it is most convenient if Clang and LLVM are downloaded and built during the installation process to avoid potential complications and avoid the need to determine the locations of their config.cmake files.
+However, this may not always be possible because building these large projects is not always smooth and the script can only provide basic build options.
 Note that there is no "bootstrapping" involved in the build carried out by the script.
-Its interest is goal is to compile header and library files used by h2m as quickly as possible, not to create a reliable and thoroughly tested compiler.
+Its only goal is to compile header and library files used by h2m as quickly as possible, not to create a reliable and thoroughly tested compiler.
 If CMake is not installed, (ie the command 'which cmake' fails) CMake